 As we age, our skin and muscles of the neck region begin to lose tone and we start to notice that we’ve developed wrinkle rings, turkey gobblers, and perhaps droopy jowls.
-The neck lift is a surgical procedure to improve sagging skin, weakened muscles, and excess fat of the neck.
+The neck lift is a surgical procedure performed by Dr. Schlechter, to improve sagging skin, weakened muscles, and excess fat of the neck.
 While it cannot stop the process of aging, the neck lift can improve the most visible signs of aging by tightening deeper structures, re-draping the skin of the neck, and removing selected areas of fat.
 Most typically, a neck lift can improve the front of the neck.
 Sometimes a modified neck lift works best on patients with limited aging areas such as mild muscle bands and skin laxity when there is not excessive skin.
 A neck lift can be performed alone, or in conjunction with other procedures, such as a brow lift, liposuction, eyelid surgery, or nasal surgery.
 It is typically incorporated with facelift procedures.

 Am I a candidate for a neck lift?